-Inovalis SA was considered a promoter of the REIT for the purposes of applicable securities legislation in connection with the July 2016 equity offering.
+Inovalis SA was considered a promoter of the REIT for the purposes of applicable securities legislation in connection with the July 2016 and the December 2019 equity offering.
 The nature of the relationship between Inovalis SA and the REIT is described under "Asset and Property Management Services".
-As of the date of this Annual Information Form, Inovalis SA holds 1,048,447 Units and 844,673 Exchangeable securities, representing approximately 8.1% ownership in the REIT on a fully exchanged basis through the ownership of Exchangeable securities (being all the securities of that class).
+As of the date of this Annual Information Form, Inovalis SA holds 1,138,947 Units and 897,082 Exchangeable Securities, representing approximately 7.1% ownership in the REIT on a fully exchanged basis through the ownership of Exchangeable Securities (being all the securities of that class) as at April 9, 2020.